 The application form must be completed by a relevant member of staff and endorsed and signed by the principal.

-1. list of the student/s who are applying for a formal enrolment in a TASC-accredited course.
+1. a list of the students who are applying for a formal enrolment in a TASC-accredited course.

-2. rationale statement for each student, evidence demonstrating the student’s particular strength or ability in the relevant area of study and their preparedness for the course, and their pathway intentions.
+2. a rationale statement for each student with evidence demonstrating the student’s strength or ability in the relevant area of study and their preparedness for the course, and their pathway intentions.

-3. intended communication for students and their parents/guardians or carers outlining requirements specific to senior secondary education requirements (draft templates available below).
+3. intended communications for students and their parents/guardians outlining the requirements specific to senior secondary education (draft templates available below).

 When to apply